craftingcity/The-Known-World/Prenotes Feb 01 26.md

 Roll Initiative.

 ### What does the World Know?
 The room is like 100' x 45', there is like 4 bunks per 15', so 26 bunks.
-So we can go for like 16-20 combatants.
+So we can go for like of the 20 or so folks in the room, probably less than 10 would stand to fight while the others flee - and even then they'll try to save their own hide.

 ### What happened?